RobynSh/NorthernQuolls_LifeHistory2Landscape/SNP_Filtering/README.md

 ### Study specific data:
 * Sample meta-data csv (including ID, pop, lon/lat, other info; *Dasyurus_hallucatus_ind.metadata.csv*)
 * Shape file of study region (*PilbaraIBRA.shp*)
-* Optional: Tasmanian devil chromosome info (*TasDevil7.1_Scaffold_Info.csv*)
+* Tasmanian devil chromosome info (*TasDevil7.1_Scaffold_Info.csv*)

-Filtering outputs (plots, filtered data) can be found in the "Filtering_outputs" folder.
-The full process is outlined in detail in the pdf tutorial (*DArTSNPFilt.pdf*).
+Individual plots and the filtered data are saved in the *Filtering_outputs* folder.

-# Sample cleaning
+# Step 2: Sample cleaning

+Following SNP filtering, we carried out step 2 of the analysis pipeline (sample cleaning), by removing duplicated samples (in a few cases, a labeling issue meant that some samples were were accidentally sequenced twice), and highly related individuals.
+We calculate Wang's (2002) pairwise relatedness estimate and remove one individual from the pair if relatedness is greater >=0.25 to avoid biasing population genetic analyses.
+Finally, we also generate sample buffers of different distances (0 - 20km) to group samples in similar locations for later use.

+The full annoted R code (*SampleCleaning.R*) is provided, which uses the original sample meta-data file (*Dasyurus_hallucatus_ind.metadata.csv*) and the genlight (*gl.Dhal_FinalFilt.rdata*) generated in the step 1 (SNP filtering) as inputs.